marjohma/itpplasma.github.io/README.md

 If you want to add some information or a post to the ITP Plasma Homepage, and you cannot find instructions in this _README_ yet, I'm still working on the structure of the page.
 In this case, please get in touch with me, ideally at the next meeting or via e-mail: vkeusch@student.tugraz.at Thanks a lot!

+#### Markdown and HTML

+The majority of this Github Page is written in either Markdown (for text and so all of the content) or HTML.